vbiff/most_common_words/README.md

 The pipeline for creating most common words list in Spanish

 Hello!
-I made it learn spanish!:)
+I've made it to learn spanish!:)
-This program parses N amount of .txt Spanish texts from www.rulit.me website and then analyze text and give back most common N words.
+This program parses N amount of .txt Spanish texts from www.rulit.me website and then analyze text and gives back most common N words.
 Besides result file, you will see words and counters in your terminal

+If you run by terminal you can provide number of words as an argument.

+Example:

+python3 pipeline_mcw.py 1000

 i've made 3 files:
 parser_file_from_link.py -  for parser